versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/ActiveSpeakerObserver.md

 An active speaker observer monitors the speech activity of the selected audio producers.
 It just handles audio producers (if [addProducer()](#rtpObserver-addProducer) is called with a video producer it will fail).

+Implementation of Dominant Speaker Identification for Multipoint Videoconferencing by Ilana Volfin and Israel Cohen.
+This implementation uses the RTP Audio Level extension from RFC-6464 for the input signal.
+This has been ported from [DominantSpeakerIdentification.java](https://github.com/jitsi/jitsi-utils/blob/master/src/main/java/org/jitsi/utils/dsi/DominantSpeakerIdentification.java) in Jitsi.
 Audio levels used for speech detection are read from an RTP header extension.
 No decoding of audio data is done.
 See [RFC6464](https://tools.ietf.org/html/rfc6464) for more information.

 </section>